anamikaSri/TCR-INNOVATION-INTERNSHIP/README.md

 * This project named INCREDIBLE INDIA is a website which has been created using HTML, CSS,  JAVASCRIPT and BOOTSTRAP.

-* The website has five sections : Home, Weekend Destinations, Packages, About and Contact.

 * The website gives a short overview of the great heritage and culture of India and is a guide for planning a perfect India holiday.
 It offers the best tour packages for incredible and amazing holiday experiences.

 *Software  Used : Visual  Studio  Code